Financial Literacy Coach

 Department: Engagement Team

-- Take actions to minimize risks and maximize opportunities as a whole for the organization.
+- Take actions to minimize risks and maximize opportunities as whole for the organization

 - Other duties as required

 - 20 hours per week, some evening and weekend work from January 18, 2021 to December 17, 2021

 - $26 to $29/hour

 Send a resume and cover letter to:

 Working with as a team of public practice accountants, you will be part of a unique financial audit program providing audit engagements to non-profit organizations.
 You are focused, enthusiastic, flexible and a proactive individual who can work as a sole practitioner and at the same time, you want to be part of a team of public practices supporting community-based organizations.
 As a Canadian Professional Accountant (CPA), with the ability to open your own public practice, you will work with a team of audit technicians to deliver audit services to a portfolio of established clients.